 Rodrigo resolves to survive.
 He struggles to maintain a connection to his daughter, Luz, through letters that are his only happiness.
 As Luz grows up, though, she presses Rodrigo for more insight into his daily life.
 She wants the real him.
 Willing to give her anything she asks, but finding himself at a loss for words, Rodrigo makes a mistake that threatens to destroy the trust between them.

 Meanwhile a bold, state-wide hunger strike in California prisons gathers force.
 Gang enmities are set aside.
 Improbable alliances are forged.
 Activists and prisoner families organize on the outside.
 Finding herself increasingly politicized over this issue, Luz fears she can never help her dad.
 Rodrigo fears he’s lost his daughter forever.
 On opposite sides of the prison walls they fight to end the torture of endless isolation.Based on the events of the historic 2013 California prison hunger strike, Flying Kites is a story about resilience, forgiveness, hope, and what it means to find your own voice.

 We hope you share this book far and wide, but remember that it is illegal to reproduce any images of text from this book without the express permission of the copyright holders.

 For higher resolution (tablets, etc.) click here.

-For more information on the Stanford Graphic Novel Project please visit https://graphicnovel.stanford.edu/
+For more information, visit the Stanford Graphic Novel Project website.

 THE STANFORD GRAPHIC NOVEL PROJECT 2018-2019: Candice Kim, Katherine Liu, Lily Nilipour, Sarah Shourd, Lucy Zhu, Peter DiCampo, Danial Shadmany, Nik Wesson, Elena Kamas, Serena Zhang, Sharon Tran, Luke Soon-Shiong and (Michelle) Bae